rbutleriii/Clinotator/README.md

 <dl>
 	<dt>ClinVar Clinical Significance (**CVCS**)</dt>
-	<dd>Clinical significance reported by ClinVar.</dd>
+	<dd>Clinical significance reported by ClinVar.[2]
+Ratings metrics are based on the five ACMG/AMP recommended classifications for Mendelian disorders: Benign, Likely benign, Uncertain significance, Likely pathogenic and Pathogenic.
+Other Clinical significance values are reported, but not factored into the Clinotator metrics.</dd>
 </dl>
 <dl>
 	<dt>ClinVar Stars (**CVSZ**)</dt>
 	<dd>Star rating given by clinvar.
-Ranges from zero to four.</dd>
+Ranges from zero to four.[3] </dd>
 </dl>
 <dl>
 	<dt>ClinVar Number of Clinical Assertions (**CVNA**)</dt>
 	<dd>The number of Clinvar Submissions possessing a clinical assertion (with criteria provided).
-Most assertions meet or exceed the guidelines put for by the American College of Medical Genetics and Genomics (ACMG).</dd>
+This measure excludes submissions without assertion criteria, including "literature reviews", which are a type of evidence as opposed to an assertion.
+Additionally, submitter assertions without defined criteria are also omitted.
+Most assertions with criteria meet or exceed the guidelines put for by the American College of Medical Genetics and Genomics (ACMG) in 2013 and amended in 2015.[4][5]</dd>
 </dl>
 <dl>
 	<dt>ClinVar Conditions/Diseases (**CVDS**)</dt>